cognitedata/cdf-fabric-replicator/README.md

 # Docker

-If you are running the Docker Container on ARM based Macs.
-You will need to use platform emulation for the Docker run command.
+If you are running the Docker Container on ARM Architecture, you will need to use platform emulation for the Docker run command.
 You can do this by running the following command:

 ```
 docker run -i -t <image-name> --platform linux/arm64